 And while it was hardly the same—nothing ever is, is it?—it’s still an architecturally fascinating city nonetheless.

-Some things you need to know.
+Some things you need to know about Lisbon:

 There are hills.
 A lot of them.
 Wear close-toed shoes (those cobblestones can be a bitch when you kick them with flip-flops; I speak from experience) and be prepared to feel the burn.